vmakoed/issue-tracker-api/README.md

 ### Tests

 Request specs are implemented with [rspec](https://github.com/rspec/rspec) and [rswag](https://github.com/rswag/rswag).
-Rspec examples cover all available endpoints and scenarios.
+Rspec examples aim to cover all available  endpoints and scenarios.
 Rswag examples only have minimal coverage and are implemented for the sole purpose of generating an interactive documentation reference.

 ### Code style